Syrian government loses Aleppo after lightning rebel offensive

 The Observatory said rebel advances met little resistance.

-The Observatory on Sunday said the army strengthened its positions around Syria's fourth largest city Hama, about 230 kilometres (140 miles) south of Aleppo, and sent reinforcements to the north of the surrounding province.
+It said Sunday the army strengthened its positions around Syria's fourth largest city Hama, about 230km south of Aleppo, and sent reinforcements to the north of the surrounding province.

-Syria's defence ministry said army units in Hama province "reinforced their defensive lines with diverse means of fire, equipment and personnel".

 Rebels have taken dozens of towns across the north, including Khan Sheikhun and Maaret al-Numan, roughly halfway between Aleppo and Hama, the Observatory said.